4.67 from 6 votes

 • Granny Smith

-Ideas To Top And Serve This Apple Dessert Pizza
+Tips To Serve This Apple Dessert Pizza

 This apple pizza is a delicious dessert all on its own.
 If you like things crunchy, some chopped pecans would be delicious sprinkled on top.
 I’d chop them up and mix them into the crumble.